 About Michael Sand

 Michael was born in Brooklyn, NY on Aug.
 9, 1940.
 He settled in the Boston area in 1964, where he spent the remainder of his life.
-He was at the forefront of exhibit designers pioneering the use of technology and interactive, "hands-on" exhibit design now so common today.
-But he was as much an educator as designer, developing educational curricula exploring a wide range of subjects, serving as a guest lecturer at MIT, Harvard, and RISD, and designing products and graphics still in use today.
+He was at the forefront of exhibit designers pioneering the use of technology and interactive, "hands-on" exhibit design now common today.
+He was as much an educator as designer, developing educational curricula exploring a wide range of subjects, serving as a guest lecturer at MIT, Harvard, and RISD, and designing products and graphics still in use.